tesseral-labs/docs/fern/pages/login-methods/primary-factors/log-in-with-email-magic-links.md

 ## Customer Configuration

 Your customer does not need to take any steps to use Log in with Email Magic Links.
-All new customer [Organizations](/docs/concepts/organizations) support Log in with Email once you enable Log in with Google on your [Project](/docs/concepts/projects).
+All new customer [Organizations](/docs/concepts/organizations) support Log in with Email once you enable Log in with Email Magic Links on your [Project](/docs/concepts/projects).

 It's common for customers to want to disable Log in with Email Magic Links for their